jparnaudeau/terraform-postgresql-database-admin/examples/all-in-one/README.md

 ## script used by the postprocessing playbook

-The postprocessing playbook put the native postgresql environment variables : DBUSER, PGHOST, PGPORT, PGUSER, PGDATABASE.
+The postprocessing playbook generates a set of environments variables :

+* Native postgresql environment variables : DBUSER, PGHOST, PGPORT, PGUSER, PGDATABASE.
 So you can use it inside your shell.
+* all extra variables defined in `extra_envs`.
+* a variable `REFRESH_PASSWORD` if you want control the execution of the update.

 ```